 Step Three: Preparing the Grill

 Prepare for direct grilling with two temperature zones.
 You will want to grill the burgers over a hot fire at 600°F, and you will need a cooler zone around 400°F for toasting the buns; or you can use the warming rack.
-We believe the dry heat of a charcoal fire delivers the best crust on the outside of the burger, but you can have great success with a gas fire as long as it is hot enough.
+We believe the dry heat of a charcoal fire delivers the best crust on the outside of the burger, and we strongly recommend a premium lump charcoal like our own Kalamazoo Quebracho Charcoal.
+No charcoal?
+You can have great success with a gas fire as long as it is hot enough.

 Step Three: Prepping the Patties